 Dennis began employment as an Associate with the law firm of Anderson Cox & Ennis in Wilmington, North Carolina, where he worked for insurance companies.
 He defended persons and companies being sued.
 In 1993, he moved back to Nags Head.
 Dennis began his general practice by handling various types of criminal and civil cases.
 He continued to develop his trial practice by defending various clients charged with serious felonies, including Capital Murder.

 Dennis has served as past Secretary, Vice-President, and President of the First Judicial District Bar.
-He is a member of Mt.
-Olivet Methodist Church and is currently on the Board of Directors for the Beach Food Pantry.
+Dennis is a member of Mt.
+Olivet Methodist Church and previously served as a member of the Board of Directors for the Beach Food Pantry.
 Dennis enjoys hunting, baseball and spending time with his young daughters.

 M. Peebles Harrison